Getting to Torres del Paine

 Buenos Aires and El Calafate

 From Buenos Aires fly direct to the town of El Calafate in the Santa Cruz Province of Argentina.
 There are several flights a day and the journey lasts 3.17 hours.
 From El Calafate you need to take a bus across the border to Puerto Natales, the gateway to Torres del Paine National Park.
 This option is good if you plan to visit other parts of Argentina before or after doing Torres del Paine.
 Also, the Perito Moreno glacier is a wonderful introduction to the region and gentle first day for many people.
+Need some inspiration for what to do in Santiago?

 Santiago and Punta Arenas

 From Santiago, take a flight either to Punta Arenas (the nearest big airport to Torres del Paine and 3 hours from Puerto Natales).
 There is also a small airport in Puerto Natales itself.
 It opens during certain summer months and flights are longer and less frequent but it is an option for some pople.
 Find out more about Puerto Natales Airport.
+Want to know what to do in Buenos Aires, Paris of South America?

 It's best to get your flights booked as soon as possible, and you may get return flights for approx £800 if you book in advance.
 If you're going to Torres del Paine in November for example, get your flights booked in August as the later you leave it the more expensive they get and you could end up paying as much as £1500 for flights in December.